The UAE at a Glance

 Working in the UAE means first and foremost working in the very center of the Middle East’s economic hub.
-Harbors and free trade zones attract foreign tourists and foreign companies alike.
-Everyday life in the UAE is also defined by religion and tradition, though.
-Islam plays a major role in all aspects of life, including business etiquette.
+Harbors and free trade zones attract tourists and international companies alike.
+Everyday life in the UAE is also defined by religion and tradition; Islam plays a major role in all aspects of life, including business etiquette.

 Most expats working in the UAE are sent on assignment by an international company.
 Dubai in particular has become the off-shore location of many foreign companies and thus the home of quite a few expatriates.
 Work is mostly available to specialized professionals in finance or the petroleum industry.

 The Business Environment in the UAE

 The UAE has a long merchant history, and the Emiratis take pride in their tradition of trading and showing hospitality to foreigners.
 Expats working in the UAE will discover a great sense of ritual, which involves breaks for coffee and tea, smoking and dinner invitations.

 Expats may also have to get used to a slower pace.
 Extensions and postponements are often a normal part of work.
 This is especially the case during Ramadan, when pious Muslims do not drink, eat or smoke between sunrise and sunset.
 Hence, working in the UAE can require some patience.